Clean macOS install – the easy way

 Apple Mail

-This used to be a pain, thankfully Apple have made things easier, simply copy these (or the contents from them) from your backup to the same places on your new install:
+Restoring mail used to be a pain, thankfully Apple have made things easier, simply copy these (or the contents from them) from your backup to the same places on your new install (I usually move the contents that are already in those folders into an ‘old’ directory, just to be on the safe side):

 /.Library/Accounts